UpstreamDataInc/amodbus/examples/contrib/README.rst

 Contributed Implementations.
 ============================

-These examples are submitted by users of pymodbus.
+These examples are submitted by users of amodbus.
 These examples are NOT included in the automated test suite, and thus not guaranteed to work.